Icahpv/command-line-app/README.md

 - [x] Third part npm package
   -  NPM Package: [Luxon](https://www.npmjs.com/package/luxon), installed in directory.

-This command line app can tell the current date, yesterday's date and tomorrow's date, by simply following the commands listed in the **Three Distinct Responses**.
+> This command line app can tell the current date, yesterday's date and tomorrow's date, by simply following the commands listed in the **Three Distinct Responses**.
 I chose **Luxon** due to its ease of use and it is perfect for my goal which is the ability to present dates in the command line.
 I also chose Luxon because of its ease of use, the documentation is easy to navigate and understand.

 ## Problems

-- One of the problems I encountered is setting my timezone to a shorter version.
+- One problem I encountered is setting my timezone to a shorter version.

 ### Assets

-> NPM Package: [Luxon](https://www.npmjs.com/package/luxon), installed in directory.
+- NPM Package: [Luxon](https://www.npmjs.com/package/luxon), installed in directory.

 ### Attributions